InfoVizW2018/activity-2-kj/Activity2.md

 ## Design Study Pitfalls
 * PF-2: Insufficient knowledge of vis literature.
 Since we are just beginning to dive into information visualization and design, we do not have a full understanding of the current visualization literature.
-* PF4: No real data available.
+* PF-4: No real data available.
  Data given initially was in a table showing the ferry schedules and routes.
-We were missing load information for the vessels which is a pitfall as we would require some historical or current load level data to meet the requirements.
+We were missing load information and the berth names.
+We would require some historical or current load level data to meet the requirements.
 * PF-11 : No rapport with collaborators.
  To avoid this pitfall, we would need to put a genuine effort to build rapport with the collaborators.
 * PF-5: Insufficient time available from potential collaborators.